Harold Castro Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

+- The 9.4 strikeouts per nine innings compiled by the Marlins pitching staff ranks fifth in MLB.

-- The Marlins' 4.47 team ERA ranks 21st among all MLB pitching staffs.
+- The Marlins have the 21st-ranked team ERA among all MLB pitching staffs (4.47).

-- Perez (1-0) takes the mound for the Marlins to make his third start this season.
+- The Marlins are sending Alcantara (1-5) to the mound to make his 10th start of the season.
+He is 1-5 with a 5.21 ERA and 54 strikeouts through 57 2/3 innings pitched.

-- The right-hander last pitched on Thursday against the Washington Nationals, when he tossed five innings, allowing one earned run while giving up three hits.
+- His last time out came on Saturday against the San Francisco Giants, when the right-hander threw 5 2/3 innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.